Aisha-Saad/simple-projects-JS/README.md

 # simple-projects-JS
-## this is a collection project JavaScript for beginners
+## This is a collection project JavaScript for beginners